borlak/bsocketserver/README.md

 1) I built a "smart buffer" object, that keeps buffers in memory and re-uses them.
 It creates buffers of varying sizes and if a connection sends more data than their current buffer needs, it will be given a bigger buffer.
 Once the connection closes, the buffer is kept in memory, cleared, ready to be re-used.<br>
 2) Used <a href="http://www.kegel.com/c10k.html">epoll</a><br>
 3) As far as the HTTP side goes, I read minimum headers, only looking for what I needed (like KEEPALIVE).<br>
+4) The profiling I mentioned above, to troubleshoot what was causing any slowness<br>

 My next phase for speed was to introduce threads and buffer lists -- see buffer_list.c and ideas.txt.
 But I never finished this step.
+Also I was considering a connection pool, as from what I recall, linux creating and destroying connections all the time was a decent part of the overhead.

 Have fun!